TempleEight/temple-docs/TempleEight/docs/arch/system.md

 <img alt="Tutorial System Architecture" src={useBaseUrl('img/tutorial-architecture.png')} />

-It shows a high level description of the system, detailing how the [Kong API Gateway](https://konghq.com/kong/) sits between the user and the backend services, and how the service communicates with its database.
+It shows a high level description of the system, detailing how the [Kong API Gateway](https://konghq.com/kong/) sits between the client and the backend services, and how the service communicates with its database.

 Let's delve a little bit deeper into this architecture and see some finer details: